abc-datacamp/abc-intro-2-r/chapter1.md

 # Divide 7 by 8

 # R can perform exponent math.
-Compute 2 ^ 4.
+Compute 2 to the power of 4.

 # Generate a vector of 10 numbers